luiscoco/Udemy-AI-for-Developers-2026-Project1-Prompt8-Contract-Validation-Smoke-Test/README.md

-# Prompt 8 Contract Validation Smoke Test
+# Contract Validation Smoke Test

 **What it teaches:** how to validate the contract package independently, before any backend implementation starts.
 If the shared contract